LearnFintech

 How does CRED use payment data to underwrite loans?

 CRED Protect reads a member's full statements across all their cards (with permission), not just one bank's view.
-That aggregated spend picture, combined with an average member score near 770, lets CRED lend at under 1% NPA versus a 3-4% industry norm — the data and the curated audience together are the underwriting edge behind a ~₹22,000 Cr lending book.
+That aggregated spend picture, combined with an average member score near 770, lets CRED lend at under 1% NPA versus a 3-4% industry norm — the data and the curated audience together are the underwriting edge behind a lending book that has grown to roughly ₹24,000 Cr.

 Is CRED safe and legit?

 Yes.
-CRED is RBI-compliant, partners with regulated lenders such as IDFC First Bank, and processes over ₹8.5 Lakh Cr in annual payment volume — roughly 35% of India's credit-card bill payments.
-Its 6-year track record of secure bill processing is itself a trust moat a new entrant cannot buy.
+CRED is RBI-compliant, partners with regulated lenders such as IDFC First Bank, and processes over ₹8.5 Lakh Cr in annual payment volume — over 40% of India's credit-card bill payments.
+Its multi-year track record of secure bill processing is itself a trust moat a new entrant cannot buy, reinforced by Meta's $900M strategic investment in June 2026.

 CRED vs Paytm: what is the difference?